History Graduate Program

 Every February, each graduate student still registered in the program must complete an Annual Progress Report, which will be reviewed by his/her supervisor and by the DoGS before submission to the School of Graduate Studies.

-More information about the graduate program of the Department of History is available in the Graduate Calendar (which can be obtained from the School of Graduate Studies) or from the departmental Director of Graduate Studies.
+More information about the graduate program of the Department of History is available in the Graduate Calendar (which can be obtained from the School of Graduate Studies) or from Elizabeth Arnold, Graduate Studies Administrative Assistant.
 A copy of the Department's Graduate Handbook is available here (PDF File).
 UNB now has an online application form.

 Department of History